cylc/cylc-doc/src/7-to-8/major-changes/index.rst

 Major Changes
 =============

-This section goes into detail on some of the major changes between Cylc 7 and Cylc 8.
+This section goes into detail on some of the major changes that you may need to understand to migrate from Cylc 7 to Cylc 8.

 .. toctree::
    :maxdepth: 1